Discrete Latent Structure in Neural Networks: Mean Structure Regularization: Sinkhorn and SparseMAP

 can be efficiently computed by an iterative renormalization algorithm due to \citet{sinkhorn1964relationship}, popular in optimal transport \citep{cuturi2013sinkhorn}.

 \citet{adams2011ranking} differentiate through Sinkhorn for learning to rank.
-For neural latent structures, we highlight \citet{mena}, who employ Sinkhorn within an approximate strategy for probabilistic permutations learning and \citet{tay2020sparse}, who employ Sinkhorn attention for reordering inside Transformers.
+For neural latent structures, we highlight \citet{mena}, who employ Sinkhorn within an approximate strategy for probabilistic permutations learning and \citet{tay2020sparse}, who employ Sinkhorn attention for reordering inside the transformer architecture.

-\paragraph{Quadratic regularization: SparseMAP}
+\paragraph{Quadratic regularization: SparseMAP.}

 Taking $Q(\zrel) = -\frac{1}{2}\|\zrel\|_2^2$ yields a projection onto the marginal polytope:

 This quadratic penalty was used by \citet{smooth_and_strong} as a loss function.